How to evaluate TTS models for realtime conversational AI

 Set up controlled experiments where different user segments experience different TTS models, then measure against the metrics you defined earlier.
 Make sure you're clear on the metrics that matter and the models you're evaluating.
 If you're using voice cloning, make sure the clones are set up properly.

-Inworld TTS was designed for realtime conversational AI at consumer scale, addressing the core criteria that matter most: benchmark-leading quality through novel architecture and custom kernel development, sub-200ms latency with TTS 1.5, and voice tags for realtime control over emotion, pace, and intensity without redeployment.
-TTS 1.5 delivers 4x latency improvement, 30% greater expressiveness, 40% reduction in word error rates, and expands multilingual support to 15+ languages including Hindi, Arabic, and Hebrew.
+Inworld TTS was designed for realtime conversational AI at consumer scale: #1-ranked quality through novel architecture and custom kernel development, sub-250ms P90 latency with TTS-1.5 Max, and audio markup tags (experimental, English) for realtime control over emotion, pace, and intensity without redeployment.
+TTS-1.5 delivers 4x latency improvement, 30% greater expressiveness, 40% reduction in word error rates, and expands multilingual support to 15 languages including Hindi, Arabic, and Hebrew.

-At $5 per million characters, Inworld TTS costs 95% less than comparable alternatives.
-Companies like Bible Chat scaled AI voice features to millions of users while reducing costs by over 90%, and Talkpal achieved 40% cost reduction with a 7% increase in feature usage and 4% lift in retention within four weeks.
+Companies like Bible Chat scaled AI voice features to millions of users, and Talkpal achieved a 7% increase in feature usage and 4% lift in retention within four weeks after switching to Inworld TTS.

 Offline evaluation